DerBrunoIR/HideYourMessage/README.md

 This command line tool allows to encode text into a invisible and zero width subset of unicode characters.

 Since unicode is rendered differently by different libaries the list of invisible characters must be altered accordingly.
-The default set has been tested at `PopOs!
-22.04`.
+The default set has been tested at `PopOS 22.04`.

 # How the encoding works
 1. First, we convert the input text into base `n-1` representation.